puppetlabs-toy-chest/puppetlabs-policy_engine/README.md

 /bin/sh).

 To validate a test passes or fails, an expectation can be specified.
 An expectation can be the following:
 * Stdout output.
-The output can be parsed as a string, JSON, or YAML
+The output can be parsed as a string, JSON, or YAML.
+Strings can be matched completely or against a regular expression.
+An array can be specified of acceptable strings and regexes.
-* Stderr output.
-The output is parsed as a string
 * Exit code.
-The exit code of the script execution
+The exit code of the script execution.
+An array can be specified of acceptable exit codes.

 **Execute a command and expect no output**
 ```